– Updated April 26, 2017

 What kind of interest rate will I get on a mortgage as a non-resident?

 Non-residents are eligible for the same interest rates as Canadians, provided they meet the mortgage eligibility criteria.
 If you live in a country that does not have a tax treaty with Canada, you will only be eligible for a fixed-rate interest rate.
-[See a list of countries that have in-force tax treaties with Canada]

 If you don’t meet the eligibility requirements, you may still be able to get financing from other lenders who charge higher interest rates.